-There’s a very good reason why laminate manufacturers put dogs and kids in a lot of their advertising: that’s precisely who it’s made for.
+There’s a very good reason why laminate manufacturers put dogs and kids in a lot of their advertising.
+That’s precisely who it’s made for.

-It’s true laminate flooring is significantly louder than hardwood since it is a floating type floor but there are now superior laminate products and upgraded acoustic type pads so sound absorption is better than ever.
+It’s true laminate flooring is significantly louder than hardwood since it is a floating floor.
+However, there are now superior laminate products and upgraded acoustic type pads, so sound absorption is better than ever.